suriing/Telegram-Server-Monitor-Bot/README.md

 ever use spaces to indentate or you'll get execution errors, use tabs instead.

 To add more defined commands simply aggregate to "def handle(msg)" function more elif cases.
 Have fun.
+To use transmission, send .torrent file to bot.

 You can autostart the bot following this toutorial: http://www.raspberrypi-spy.co.uk/2015/10/how-to-autorun-a-python-script-on-boot-using-systemd/